 We are beginning a new phase of church life

 There is life and excitement at Alps Road Presbyterian.
-Though our history is long and rich, dating back to 1910, we are a church striving to be all Christ calls us to be for the future.
-We believe Christ is calling us to - GATHER as God’s people, GROW as disciples, and GO into the world as ministers of Jesus Christ.
+The church was founded in 1910, on the corner of Prince Avenue and Milledge, where the Dunkin’ Donuts now stands.
+In 1969, it moved to its present site on Alps Road.
+The first building was a fellowship hall and classroom wing.
+In 1983 the church sanctuary was built and in 2005 the latest addition was added.
+Our Mission Statement is to - GATHER as God’s people, GROW as disciples, and GO into the world as ministers of Jesus Christ.
 These three simple verbs give us a pattern for our life together.
 We gather in worship and fellowship.
 We grow in discipleship through a variety of programs.
 We go into the world through local and global mission outreach and by inviting others to come grow with us.

 Our Presbyterian History